certat/citrix-logchecker/README.md

 # Requirements

-The script needs Net::CIDR and Net::Patricia which might not be installed on a base Linux server.
-On Debian-bases systems, use sudo apt install libnet-cidr-perl libnet-patricia-perl to install them.
+The script needs Net::CIDR and Net::Patricia which might not be installed on all Linux servers.
+On Debian-based systems, use

+        sudo apt install libnet-cidr-perl libnet-patricia-perl

+to install them.

 A file with the global routing table as of 2023-10-27 is included in this repo.
 It needs to be decompressed.